secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 Now that you've got all of your contract's functionality implemented, and the unit tests are passing, it's time to re-compile and deploy the revised version of your _Secret Counter_ contract.

+Use the `Secret Box workspace` terminal to run the following command:

 ```bash
 ./scripts/create_secretbox.sh
 ```